Road trip Geiranger – Trollstigen in Norway 🇳🇴

 In 1956 the construction of the Ørneveien (also called Eagle Road) between Geiranger and Eidsdal was completed, creating a direct connection between Geiranger and Trollstigen after centuries.
 With the completion of the road, the ferry between Geiranger and Valldal became redundant and the travel time was significantly reduced.
-Today, one ferry still has to be taken during the 104 kilometer route of road Fv63, namely the ferry between Linge and Eidsdal.
+Today, one ferry still has to be taken during the 64 mile (104 kilometer) route of road Fv63, namely the ferry between Linge and Eidsdal.

 Highlights and UNESCO World Heritage